 On October 30, 2020, NEPOOL requested that the FERC accept the membership of Nautilus Solar Energy, LLC (AR Sector, RG Sub-Sector, Large AR RG Group Seat).
-Comments on this filing are due on or before November 20, 2020.
+Comments on this filing are due on or before November 20, 2020; none were filed.
+This matter is pending before the FERC.